-ether development approval is required be required for any associated works
+ether development approval is required be required for any associated works s Building team to change the use or

 City's Health team.

 Table 2 - Residential Works Exemptions

 Note 1: To be exempt from development approval, the works must be of a type referred to in Column 1, must be in the location referred to in Column 2 and must meet all conditions listed in Column 3.